 “Things were all good yesterday, then the devil took your memory, and if you fell to your death today, I hope that heaven is your resting place … “

 I was one of the first people my Nana forgot.
 I’d spent almost eight years galavanting around the world, so I don’t blame her for forgetting me.
 I’d have forgotten me too.
 The penultimate time we saw each other, she screamed at me because she thought I was mugging her.
 She couldn’t remember who I was.
 She’d walked past me at work and I ran out to say hello.
-As soon as I put my hand on her arm, she screamed.
+As soon as I put my hand on her arm she screamed.
 Loud.
 Long.
 High-pitched.
 I’ll never get that sound out of my head, nor will I forget the terrified look in her eyes.
 She was my Nana … she wasn’t meant to have that reaction to me.

 I didn’t cry until I saw my sister fall apart during the first hymn.
 I watched my aunt fall apart in front of us, mourning for the mother she would never see again.
 I watched my papa’s tears silently roll down his cheeks.
 I felt my mother’s hand clamped down tightly around mine, and I could feel her shaking as she cried too.
 She hasn’t been married to my dad for close to 15 years, yet she still cried.
 It was sad, of course it was, but I couldn’t find the tears to cry for my Nana.
 It was almost as if I were totally detached.
+Not there.
 My sadness was for the people around me, not for the grandmother in the coffin in front of me.
 I couldn’t work it out.
 I don’t know why I felt that way.
 But it was THEIR tears that made me cry.
 It was their sadness I felt, not my own.
 The tears that prickled my eyes were for them.

 I love you, Nana.
 I love you and I’m sorry I didn’t come to see you.
 I didn’t want to scare you.
 I didn’t want to scare myself.
 But I hope you’re happy with Grandad now, where you always wanted to be, and I hope my family never needs to go through dementia again.